mndrix/prolog_library_ideas/web-client.md

 ## SSL Certificates

-I routinely encounter websites with valid SSL certificates which have failed to correctly install their intermediate certificates.
-SWI Prolog's SSL library also has a hard time finding the system's SSL certs in certain circumstances.
-In a couple applications, I've started creating my own SSL certificate bundle that starts with Mozilla's bundle and adds in a bunch of valid, intermediate certificates from popular providers.
-This reduces the number of invalid certificate errors.
-Perhaps an HTTP client library could use a bundle like this as the default.
+When using `http_open/3`, I routinely encounter SSL certificate verification errors.
+The web client's defaults should closely match a real world browser.
+Start by looking for one of these certificate files:

+  * /etc/ssl/certs/ca-certificates.crt
+  * /etc/pki/tls/certs/ca-bundle.crt
+  * /etc/ssl/ca-bundle.pem
+  * /usr/local/etc/openssl/cert.pem

-Users can still opt for using the system certificates or supplying their own certificates, if they want.
-A good start is the list of certificates from Mozilla as [curated by cURL](http://curl.haxx.se/docs/caextract.html)
+If a certificate bundle can't be found at those locations, use the list of certificates from Mozilla as [curated by cURL](http://curl.haxx.se/docs/caextract.html).

 ## cURL Bindings